nross63/testapi/README.md

 Finish README doc

 ##RESTful JSON Server
 	-restify is a node.js module built specifically to enable you to build correct REST web services.
-It intentionally borrows heavily from express as that is more or less the de facto API for writing web applications on top of node.js.
 	-http://mcavage.me/node-restify/
 ###Service Template
 	-Insert code similar to the following into index.js: